Lux Capital

 Series B in 2017

 Tempo Automation Holdings, established in 2013 and headquartered in San Francisco, specializes in manufacturing low-volume electronics products.
-The company's core business involves designing and assembling printed circuit boards (PCBs) using a proprietary, software-automated platform.
-This platform enables Tempo to provide its customers, predominantly from industries such as aerospace, medical technology, and automotive, with unparalleled speed, quality, and transparency during the critical prototype and new product introduction stages.
-By optimizing the complex PCB manufacturing process, Tempo Automation empowers its clients to iterate quickly and bring innovative products to market more efficiently.
+The company's core business involves designing and assembling printed circuit boards (PCBs) using a unique, software-automated platform.
+This platform enables Tempo to provide unparalleled speed, quality, and transparency, particularly during the critical prototype and new product introduction stages.
+Serving leading innovators across industries such as aerospace, medical technology, and automotive, Tempo Automation empowers its customers to accelerate product development and time to market.

 Desktop Metal